Kei Kamara: Los Angeles FC

 On 29 March 2024, Kamara signed with Los Angeles FC for the 2024 season with a club option for 2025.
 In doing so, he became the oldest active player in the U.S. top flight, being only eight days older than Brad Guzan.
 On 8 May, Kamara scored his first goal for the club in a 3–1 win over Las Vegas Lights in the fourth round of the 2024 U.S. Open Cup, making him the only player to have scored for 11 different MLS teams during his career in the United States.
 On 19 June, Kamara scored his first MLS goal for the club to salvage a 1–1 draw with Austin FC.
 This was also his 145th MLS goal, tying with Landon Donovan for the second-most goals in MLS history.
 In the following match on 22 June, he scored his 146th MLS goal against San Jose Earthquakes to pass Donovan as the second-highest goalscorer in league history, only behind Chris Wondolowski (171).
 On 4 July, he opened the scoring against La Galaxy in an eventual 2–1 win at the Rose Bowl, and in doing so at the age of 39 years and 10 months, he became the oldest scorer in El Tráfico history.

 Despite his advanced age, Kamara was one of the top scorers of the 2024 Leagues Cup with three goals, including one in both the quarterfinals and the semifinals.
 Thus, he contributed decisively to helping Los Angeles reach the Leagues Cup Final for the first time in its history, which they lost 3–1 to Columbus Crew.
 On 25 September, Kamara came off the bench in the 2024 U.S. Open Cup final against his former club Sporting Kansas City, for whom he had won his only Open Cup title in 2012.
 He scored a header in extra-time to seal a 3–1 win, and in doing so, at the age of 40 years and 24 days, he became both the oldest player and the oldest scorer in an Open Cup final since the inception of MLS in 1996.

 FC Cincinnati

 On 12 May 2025, FC Cincinnati announced Kamara's signing as a free agent to a contract through the 2025 season, with an option to extended it for another season.
 He thus became the oldest player of the squad by eight full years, sitting closer in age to coach Chris Albright (46) than to any of his teammates.
 On 14 May, he made his first appearance for the club, coming on as a substitute against Toronto FC.
+On 26 November, the team announced that they had declined Kamara's contract option.

+On 4 May 2026, Kamara announced his retirement from professional football.